-You can continue to track the process of a DA via the DA's Online portal.
-You can also contact Council to find out the progress of the development or draft strategic plan after the exhibition period has closed.
+You can continue to track the process of a DA via the DA's Online portal da.ballina.nsw.gov.au.
+You can also contact Council to find out the progress of the development application or draft strategic plan after the exhibition period has closed.